The average enterprise employee works less than 3 hours per day.

 Heck, Steve Jobs was very hands-on and he had tens of thousands of employees and hundreds of managers.

-Being hands on (and getting your hands dirty when needed) will motivate your employees and make them work even harder themselves (well, the one's with the right work ethics, at least).
+Being hands on (and getting your hands dirty when needed) is one of the best ways to motivate your employees, increase productivity and make them work even harder themselves (well, the one's with the right work ethics, at least).

 Don't be TOO involved